SOUND FOUNTAIN

 All these measures do not only give maximal enjoyment but will also result in a longer life of the diamond tip of the cartridge.
 By using good equipment the record will keep its current quality, even after many hundreds of playings and for another hundred years!

-© Rudolf A. Bruil - Page first published on the www in 1998, and updated since.
+© Rudolf A. Bruil - Page first published on the www in 1998.

 Sound Fountain